-The Linux Data Science Virtual Machine is an Azure virtual machine that comes with a collection of pre-installed tools.
+The Linux Data Science Virtual Machine is a CentOS-based Azure virtual machine that comes with a collection of pre-installed tools.
 These tools are commonly used for doing data analytics and machine learning.
 The key software components included are:

 - Microsoft R Server Developer Edition

 - Anaconda Python distribution (versions 2.7 and 3.5), including popular data analysis libraries

 - JuliaPro - a curated distribution of Julia language with popular scientific and data analytics libraries

 - Standalone Spark instance and single node Hadoop (HDFS, Yarn)

 - JupyterHub - a multiuser Jupyter notebook server supporting R, Python, PySpark, Julia kernels

 - Azure command-line interface (CLI) for managing Azure resources